selabhvl/selabhvl.github.io/docs/index.markdown

 ## Selected Research Projects

 * [SFI Smart Ocean](https://sfismartocean.no): Technology for monitoring and management of a healthy and productive ocean.
 Work Package leader for Software Technology in Centre for Research-based Innovation.
-* [CROFLOW](https://croflow.github.io): Enabling Highly Automated Cross-Organisational Workflow Planning
+* [CROFLOW](https://croflow.github.io): Enabling Highly Automated Cross-Organisational Workflow Planning.
+Funded by the Norwegian Research Council.
 * [DYNAMIC](https://www.hvl.no/en/project/2495578/): Reducing Fire Disaster Risk through Dynamic Risk Assessment and Management.
 Funded by the Norwegian Research Council.
+* [PiV](https://helse-bergen.no/piv/workflow-optimization): Pathology services in the Western Norway Health Region – a centre for applied digitization.
+Workpackage on Workflows.
+Funded by Helse Vest.
 * [COEMS](https://coems.eu): Continuous Observation of Embedded Multicore Systems.
 An EU H2020 funded RIA project.
 * [INTROMAT](https://intromat.no): Introducing Personalized Treatment of Mental Health Problems using Adaptive Technology.
 IKTPLUSS Lighthouse project funded by the Norwegian Research Council.